 Used Computer Recycling Collection Event

-Seventh Annual Flag Retirement Ceremony Scheduled for Flag Day Weekend
+Annual Flag Retirement Ceremony on Flag Day Weekend

 Public Law 94-344, known as the Flag Code, prescribes that the flag, when it is in such a condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.
 All flags collected will be placed on a ceremonial pyre and set ablaze in honor of area veterans who served in our armed forces, and in memory of those who have sacrificed their lives in the protection of our communities.